How to Debug Android App on Chrome

 - Test the app’s viewing experience in portrait and landscape mode using the Rotate Device feature.

-- Perform geolocation testing of the app using the Change Location feature to test the app’s behavior when accessed from different geographies across the world.
+- Perform geolocation testing of the app using the Change Location feature to test the app’s behavior when accessed from different geographies worldwide.

-- Test the app’s behavior in poor network conditions using the Throttle Network feature.
+- The Throttle Network feature tests the app’s behavior in poor network conditions.

 - Test the app’s content in different languages using the Change Language to ensure the app is ready for a global release.